MichiganDataScienceTeam/W22-Movie-Recommendations/README.md

 ## A Look at the Data

 The data is from the [Movie Lens | Group Lens dataset](https://grouplens.org/datasets/movielens/).
 The dataset can also be obtained through [TensorFlow](https://www.tensorflow.org/datasets/catalog/movielens).
-The main focus will be on the 100k dataset. **You will not have to download the dataset directly, the [Setup](#setup) section has directions for fetching the dataset.**
+The main focus will be on the 100k dataset.

 ## Project Roadmap